The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

-Varied natural foods containing dietary fiber, natural oils, vegetable protein, fermented products, fish, and egg yolk are relatively easy to digest compared to other foods.
-They usually do not cause an acute feeling of fatigue, even after a large meal.
+Natural foods containing dietary fiber, natural oils, vegetable protein, fermented products, fish, and egg yolk are relatively easy to digest than other foods.
+They usually do not cause acute fatigue, even after a large meal.

 In practice, a distinction can be made between four types of fatigue: